 In Heather's little news clipping shrine to her superheroing, more than half of the clippings and photos shown are of her and MM in close physical contact.
 Sahira even uses one of them (of MM openly checking out Heather's ass) to help drive home the suggestion that Mecha Maid is a lesbian.
 This is Hypocritical Humor as well, since Sahira really seems to like touching Heather.
 Including in that very comic.

 Sahira has outright stated she thinks that Mecha Maid wants to be more than just friends with Heather.
 Confirmed at the end of Chapter 6 — Mecha Maid admits she finds Heather attractive, but denies having any romantic attraction to her.
 Her thought bubble at the end says otherwise.
 Heather is too clueless to realize the subtext.

 Katt O'Nine Tails can add this to her repertoire.
 There's also Mecha Maid's reaction when she walks in on the following tail-massage.
-She can mistake it for a) Katt attacking Spinnerette. b) The two of them getting it on and so being jelous or c) both.
-In any case on a second readthrough (or just to anyone with Yuri goggles enabled) it can be interprated very much as a "lay of my crush!" reaction.
+She can mistake it for a) Katt attacking Spinnerette, b) the two of them getting it on and so being jealous, or c) both.
+In any case on a second readthrough (or just to anyone with Yuri goggles enabled) it can be interpreted very much as a "lay off my crush!" reaction.

 Evil Spinerette/Alexis kissed a girl that was taunting her and made up some fake story about how a Drider's kiss creates a magical bond of romance.
 One week later, the girl practically throws herself at Alexis.
 Alexis admitted to Heather that she was probably a closet lesbian her entire life and now has an excuse to come out.
 It was all part of Evil Spinnerette's cunning plan to fool Heather into helping her with her latest drider-creation ritual.